gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Of course she would.
 Of *course* she would.
 And it meant so much to her that I had shared this.

-"I...
-I felt I had no choice," I confessed.
+"I…  I felt I had no choice," I confessed.
 I thought briefly about letting a single tear dribble down my cheek, but even she might have grown suspicious at that.
 "It was the only way I could think of to help you with your problem."